CIA activities in Vietnam: Vietnam 1945–1947

 Through 1954, Vietnam was part of French Indochina, along with Laos and Cambodia.
 During World War II, the Imperial Japanese Army occupied Indochina and remained there until 1945, when the Axis powers were defeated.
 Revolutionary leader Ho Chi Minh and his Viet Minh forces had conducted some guerrilla activity against the Japanese, but on too small a scale to have had any significant role in the defeat of Japan or the removal of Japanese forces from Indochina.
 Following the war, France began to reoccupy Indochina and reassert its former dominance.
 Much of this can be traced back to a desire to restore French glory and national pride after the humiliation the nation suffered during the course of World War II.
 The French also wished to reclaim Indochina to regain control over its valuable rubber plantations, mostly in northeastern Cochinchina (the area north of Saigon) and eastern Cambodia.

-Widespread opposition to the return of French colonial rule emerged in Vietnam following World War II.
-During the period of French colonization beginning in the mid-19th century, many Vietnamese had experienced significant abuses and exploitation.
-In the north, support coalesced around the revolutionary leader Ho Chi Minh, who had recently returned to the country and was seen by many as a symbol of the struggle for national independence.

-The French spent nine years (1946–54) attempting to regain control of Vietnam.
-France did not realize that the current Vietnamese were much stronger than those that they were familiar with.
-They greatly underestimated the strength and capability of the Communist Vietnamese force.
-The Viet Minh, or Viet Cong as they came to be called, were not going to let the French take control of their region without a fight.
-The men of the Viet Cong were communists and did not want to surrender their beliefs to the French.
-Together with the North Vietnamese army, they would defend their land.
-The Viet Minh used military and political tactics to expel the French from their lands.
-North Vietnamese troops were prepared to fight the French to the bitter end in order to ensure victory and their freedom.
-The loss of thousands of French men made it easy for North Vietnam and the Viet Cong to win the war.
-France lost a lot of their supporters of the war after many of their men were killed.
-It was also beneficial to the North Vietnamese efforts when they began to receive outside assistance.
-The Soviet Union sent military hardware that they used in combat against the French.
-After suffering a major defeat at Dien Bien Phu on May 7, 1954, France lost control of Viet Nam above latitude 17 degrees north; this came to be the Democratic Republic of Viet Nam.
-Soviet- and Chinese-made weapons and captured American ones given to the North Vietnamese army by China played a key role in the defeat of France.
+During the period of French colonization beginning in the late 19th century, many Vietnamese had experienced abuses and exploitation.
+French Indochina in World War II underwent significant political changes, and nationalist sentiment intensified.
+In 1945, the U.S. OSS provided the communist-led Viet Minh with training and weapons to develop local intelligence networks against the Japanese.
+The Viet Minh downplayed its communist core, outsmarting the OSS, to conceal Ho Chi Minh's ties to international communism while suggesting that the new Vietnamese government wanted to maintain connections with the United States, France, and other Western countries, although in reality he had no such intention and sought an alliance with the Soviet Union.